 Registration FAQ: Please review our REGISTRATION FAQ sheet.

 Enrollment: Students are registered on a first-come basis, with priority given to siblings and current students.
-We make every effort to have a balanced ratio of boys and girls in each class.
 If your desired class is full, we will happily put you on our wait list.

 Registration Fees: A $125 fee is required to secure placement for each child attending Willow Wood.